Gradient Networks for Universal Magnetic Modeling of Synchronous Machines: Results

 \section{Results}

-Measured and FEM datasets from a four-pole 5.6-kW PM synchronous reluctance machine were used to validate the proposed magnetic models.
+Measured and FEM datasets from a four-pole 5.6-kW PM synchronous reluctance machine (ABB Baldor ECS101 M0 H7 EF4) were used to validate the proposed magnetic models.
 Table~\ref{tab:rating} lists the rated values of the machine, and Fig.~\ref{fig:baldor} shows the test bench used for measurements.
 Due to the rotor flux barriers, a small effective air gap in the q-axis direction, and the presence of PMs, the machine has highly nonlinear magnetic characteristics.

-The results are presented in per-unit values with base values derived from the rated values in Table~\ref{tab:rating}.
-Training was implemented in Python using the \textsl{PyTorch} library and AdamW optimizer.
+Training was implemented using the \textsl{PyTorch} library and \textsl{AdamW} optimizer until the training loss plateaued, with learning rate $10^{-3}$, batch size 128, and random seed 42.
+The number of epochs was 20\,000 for the measured dataset and 1\,000 for the FEM dataset.
+Furthermore, while omitted here due to space constraints, we also measured flux-linkage maps for an automotive 10-pole 28-kW PM synchronous reluctance machine (Brusa HSM1.10.18.04) and fitted the gradient network model with accuracy similar to that of the 5.6-kW machine.\footnote{Both 5.6-kW and 28-kW machine datasets, training details, and models are available in the \textsl{motulator} open-source project: \url{https://github.com/Aalto-Electric-Drives/motulator}.}